agoose77/throttlestop/README.md

 # throttlestop
 Simple tool to manage thermal behaviour on Linux.

+## Disclaimer
+If this tool works, _great_!
+However, no guarantees are made that it won't hasten the heat death of the universe through the spontaneous combustion of your CPU.

+## Installation
 Requires `msr-tools`:
 `sudo apt install msr-tools`

 Install tool with